Environmental indicators

 PROPER1

-PROPER is a program of the Indonesian Ministry of Environment and Forestry (KLHK) to promote good environmental management.
-In 2022, one of our mills (Bumi Permai mill) achieved the Green category PROPER award while three other mills (Pangkatan, Tengkalat and Rahayu) secured blue status.
+PROPER is a programme of the Indonesian Ministry of Environment and Forestry (KLHK) to promote good environmental management.
+In 2024, two of our mills (Bumi Permai mill and Rahayu mill) achieved the Green category PROPER award while two other mills (Pangkatan and Tengkalat) secured blue status.

 Pollution complaints Number 0 0